sorbaathens/academic-website/content/authors/sorba-athens/_index.md

 - Organization
 ---

-We are the Athens area chapter of the [Southern Off Road Bicycle Association (SORBA)](sorba.org) which is [44 chapters strong](https://sorba.org/chapters/) and growing.
+We are the Athens area chapter of the [Southern Off Road Bicycle Association (SORBA)](sorba.org) which is [44 chapters] (https://sorba.org/chapters/) strong and growing.
 Our primary mission is to increase access to multi use trails in and around Athens, GA and to help grow the sport of mountain biking.
-We work to achieve these goals by partering with land managers and other groups to increase access to facilities and resources to make mountain biking a more accessible sport for everyone.
-Please join us at one of our events or make a donation to one of our trail funds.
+We work to achieve these goals by partering with land managers and other groups to increase access to facilities and resources to make mountain biking a more accessible sport for everyone, especially the youth.
+Please join us at one of our events or make a donation to one of our trail funds to help support our work.